leptos-rs/book/src/view/04b_iteration.md

         },
     ]);
     view! {
         // when we click, update each row,
         // doubling its value
         <button on:click=move |_| {
             set_data.update(|data| {
                 for row in data {
                     row.value *= 2;
                 }
             });
-			// log the new value of the signal logging::log!("{:?}", data.get());
+            // log the new value of the signal leptos::logging::log!("{:?}", data.get());
         }>
             "Update Values"
         </button>
         // iterate over the rows and display each value
         <For
-            each=data
+            each=move || data.get()
             key=|state| state.key.clone()
             let:child
         >